Note-taking 101: How to Record The Key Points of a Lecture

-- Listen and jot short summary notes that can be added to after class.
+- Listen and jot short summary notes that can be added after class.

 - Develop a personal shorthand by dropping the writing of certain letters of words, using acronyms, and letting go of personal spelling and penmanship expectations.

-- Learn your professor’s verbal and non-verbal cues to identify where they may use an enthusiastic tone to highlight what points are important or may appear on an exam.
+- Learn your professor’s verbal and non-verbal cues to identify where they may use an enthusiastic tone to highlight what points are important or may appear in an exam.

-- Repetition and paraphrasing is a signpost for your attention.
+- Repetition and paraphrasing are signposts for your attention.
 If you’ve heard it before, it’s probably important.

 - Consider using graph paper to organize thoughts easily, noting main points and sub-points in different sections.
 If you prefer, use a mind-mapping technique of a central main point circle and surrounding circles for supporting evidence.